Lead Opinion

 In early 1985, Brasher, the incumbent mayor, was embroiled in an intense campaign for reelection.
-During the campaign, Thiel printed and published four campaign brochures.
+During the camрaign, Thiel printed and published four campaign brochures.
 These brochures, which were written by Carr, were highly critical of Brasher and his administration.
 On April 6, 1985, Brasher lost his bid for reelection and Thiel was elected mayor.
-Several months later, Brasher filed this lawsuit alleging that Carr and Thiel published libelous statements in the four brochures which were mailed to every voter in South Houston.
-The brightly colored brochures criticized and ridiculed Brasher and his administration through the use of pictures, political cartoons and statements, such as:
+Several months later, Brasher filed this lawsuit аlleging that Carr and Thiel published libelous statements in the four brochures which were mailed to every voter in South Houston.
+The brightly colored brochures criticized and ridiculed Brasher and his administration through the use of pictures, political cartoons and stаtements, such as:

 The mayor said no tax raise?
 Bologna!
 What’s wrong with City Hall?

-Here's what kind of `management' he's brought to City Government.
+Here’s what kind of ‘management’ he’s brought to City Government.

-Brasher—you better hurry.
+Brasher — you better hurry.
 You only have four months left to ruin us before the April Election.

+On April 6,1985, we have a choice.
+Continue as a ‘banana republic’ with a police state mentality or vote your conscience and throw the rascal and his puppets out.
 The bottom line is that this public servant has no administrative ability, is totally inept, and makes up for his shortcomings and incompetence by uttering loud strident vulgarities.

 Let us see if cronyism and more is involved.